3 Common Pomeranian Behaviour Problems (And How To Fix Them)

 Why Do Pomeranians Have These Behaviour Problems?

-Often treated as delicate toys rather than real dogs, leading to "small dog syndrome" where owners fail to train them properly.
+They're often treated as delicate toys rather than real dogs, leading to "small dog syndrome" where owners fail to train them properly.
 Their confidence and alert nature make them excellent watchdogs despite their size, but also create behavioural challenges when not properly managed.

 Problem 1: Owner Mismanagement (By Far The Biggest Problem)